microsoft/AMBROSIA/Clients/AmbrosiaJS/PTI-Node/ReadMe.md

 ## :vertical_traffic_light: Running PTI

 PTI is an Ambrosia app, so it runs as an Ambrosia Immortal instance.
 As with all Ambrosia Immortal instances, before a PTI instance can run (in any role) it must be registered.
 This can be accomplished by setting the `"autoRegister"` parameter to `true` in ambrosiaConfig.json, which will cause registration to run automatically during the app's initialization (`"autoRegister"` will reset itself to `false` if registration succeeds).
 Alternatively, you can run `ambrosia.exe` with the `RegisterInstance` verb (see **[here](https://github.com/microsoft/AMBROSIA/blob/master/Samples/HelloWorld/HOWTO-WINDOWS-TwoProc.md#registering-the-immortal-instances)**).
-It's also necessary to set the Ambrosia `AZURE_STORAGE_CONN_STRING` environment variable (see **[here](https://github.com/microsoft/AMBROSIA/blob/master/Samples/HelloWorld/HOWTO-WINDOWS-TwoProc.md#storage-connection-string)**).
+It's also necessary to set the Ambrosia `AZURE_STORAGE_CONN_STRING` environment variable (see **[here](https://github.com/microsoft/AMBROSIA/blob/master/Samples/HelloWorld/HOWTO-WINDOWS-TwoProc.md#storage-connection-string)**), or to set the `"icBinFolder"` setting in ambrosiaConfig.json.

 > :warning: A separate instance must be registered for <u>each</u> different role (`Client`, `Server`, and `Combined`) you use.
 If you want to run multiple instances in a given role, then each separate instance will also need to be registered.
 The instance name is stored in the `"instanceName"` setting in the ambrosiaConfig.json file.
 By default, PTI will look for this file in the current folder (eg. PTI-Node\App).
 However, you can also specify the `ambrosiaConfigFile=` command-line parameter to make the app use a different ambrosiaConfig.json file.
 Along with the `"instanceName"`, the config file also includes other per-instance registration settings such as: `"icLogFolder"`, `"icCraPort"`, `"icReceivePort"` and `"icSendPort"`.